Sphynx cat

 Sphynx Personality and Characteristics

 If this wasn’t already enough to pique your interest in the breed, these cats are known for having a personality that’s almost as distinct as their appearance.
 This extroverted breed is so friendly and affectionate it is known for its habit of greeting visitors at the door.
-Devotees of the Sphynx describe uncommonly close bonds with these energetic,
+Devotees of the Sphynx describe uncommonly close bonds with these energetic, intelligent, and curious cats.

 Buddha belly aside, the Sphynx is actually quite a sturdy, athletic cat.
 This high-energy breed loves to explore his surroundings and play, play, play.
 Life with a Sphynx is certainly never dull.

-Sphynx Cat Care
+Caring for a Sphynx Cat

-Because these cats lack fur, the coat has natural oils that can get on clothes and furniture.
+Because these cats lack fur, the near-hairless coat has natural oils that can get on clothes and furniture.
 To keep stains at bay, both a daily wipe with a sponge and a weekly bath are recommended.
 True, the average cat hates a bath, but let’s face it, the Sphynx is anything but average.
 You’ll find that most tolerate bath time quite well as they have been accustomed to the habit from an early age.

 A Sphynx cat will feel quite warm to the touch—and warm is exactly how they like it.
 In fact, don’t be surprised if you find that your Sphynx likes to snuggle under the covers with you.
 These cats crave and need warmth, and exposure to the elements can adversely affect them.
 In colder climates, many choose to keep a sweater on their cat, to help keep them warm.
-Conversely, sunburn is a risk in warmer weather and, if you allow your Sphynx to venture out of doors, he’ll need some cat-safe sunscreen.
+Conversely, sunburn is a risk in warmer weather and, if you allow your Sphynx to venture out of doors, they’ll need some cat-safe sunscreen.

 In terms of health, the Sphynx is considered a healthy breed, but there are instances of Hypertrophic Cardiomyopathy (HCM), a genetic disorder that affects the heart’s ability to pump blood properly.
 Veterinarians, researchers, and dedicated breeders are working to learn more about the disease and limit its impact on the breed.